VictorYing/personal-website/content/authors/admin/_index.md

 Hi, I'm Victor.
-I build computer architecture simulators and compilers to explore how to make computation efficient.
+I build computer architecture simulators and compilers to explore how to make computation fast.
 I write a lot of C++, and frequently look at profiling and (dis)assembly.
 I'm starting a job at [Tenstorrent](https://tenstorrent.com/) in July 2023.